-Phase I of the Project will include 120 apartment units within 8 multi-family structures (see Exhibit 4).
-Phase I will also include 3 trash enclosures, a maintenance building, a mail pavilion, and a total of 124 bicycle parking spaces within the accessory structures and apartment units.
-The proposed vehicle parking areas within Phase I provide a total of 189 spaces.
-Recreational amenities for Phase I include a 3,100 sq. ft. community building/leasing office, a basketball court, play structure, and a plaza with outdoor seating.
+The Project will include 120 apartment units within 9 multi-family structures (see Exhibit 4).
+The development will also include 3 trash enclosures, a maintenance building, a mail pavilion, and a total of 120 bicycle parking spaces within the accessory structures and apartment units.
+The proposed vehicle parking areas provide a total of 211 spaces.
+Recreational amenities for the Project include a 3,100 sq. ft. clubhouse with offices and a community room, a basketball court, play structure, and a plaza with outdoor seating.